 Sentences for theft vary from a conditional discharge to a prison sentence depending on the value of the theft and whether a defendant has any previous matters recorded against them.
-In the magistrates’ court the maximum sentence is 6 months imprisonment (or 12 months for 2 or more offences) and 7 years in the crown court.
+In the magistrates’ court the maximum sentence is 12 months imprisonment and 7 years in the crown court.

 If there is breach of trust involved in the theft (eg theft from an employer) the offence will be viewed more seriously.

 It is an offence under s25 Theft Act 1968 for a person to have with them (except when they are at home) any item for use in the course of or in connection with any burglary or theft.
 This offence is commonly charged when someone is found in a retail area and has with them a foil-lined carrier bag and something capable of removing labels from clothing.

 The maximum sentence for theft is 12 months imprisonment or 3 years in the crown court.

 Under section 9 of the Criminal Attempts Act 1981, it is an offence to interfere with a motor vehicle or trailer or any of the contents with the intention of stealing the vehicle/ trailer or any of their contents or of taking the vehicle without the owner’s consent.

 The maximum sentence is 3 months imprisonment in the magistrates’ court, although the more usual sentence is a financial penalty.